 1. Our diamonds are real

 They have the same carbon composition, chemical, thermal, optical and physical properties as natural diamonds.

 2. We offer the purest type of diamonds – The Type IIA privilege

-Unattainable for the most, the world’s famous and rare diamonds have been Type IIA, whose shine and brilliance is significantly superior.
+Unattainable for most, the world’s famous and rare diamonds have been Type IIA, whose shine and brilliance are significantly superior.
 The Kohinoor is a Type IIA diamond – the purest type of diamond.
 Limelight, through technology, now brings in the Type IIA privilege at the hands of each customer.